Sure, you are talented, but promotions are for personality more than ability. If you're eager, thoughtful and perma-motivated, you're in with a shout.

-It's really important to note that senior people don't like to repeat themselves.
+It's essential to note that senior people don't like to repeat themselves.
 But when you're being given direction, if there's the slightest ambiguity, address it there and then until you are 100% sure.

 Take comprehensive notes.
-Taking notes is not only helpful to cement things in your memory, but it's a really good visual cue that you are diligent and care.
+Taking notes is not only helpful to cement things in your memory, but it's a perfect visual cue that you are diligent and careful.

-Thought 4: Deserve it without acting like you deserve it
+Thought 4: Deserve it without acting as you deserve it

 Even though you're working your heinie off, don't ever act like you deserve a promotion.

-You should carry yourself like that girl in nearly every Rom Com who is gorgeous but she doesn’t know it.
-Walking round the office with an air of entitlement will make you unattractive to the powers that be.
-You should display confidence, yet always stop short of arrogance.
-A soupçon of swagger, but never conceit.
+You should carry yourself like that girl in nearly every Rom Com who is gorgeous, but she doesn’t know it.
+Walking around the office with an air of entitlement will make you unattractive to the powers that be.
+You should display confidence, yet always stop short of arrogance — a soupçon of swagger, but never conceit.

 Takeaway: The word 'should' is a dangerous one.
 Cut it from your vocabulary.